As someone who was a small business accountant for over 10 years, I’ve had a lot of experience with Intuit’s QuickBooks

 What would make QBSE better?

 While QuickBooks Self-Employed does offer a lot great features for freelancers and small business owners, it still feels incomplete.
 There are a couple drawbacks.

 It doesn’t have any way of tracking client address and contact info or tracking time spent on each project.
 It offers no in-depth reports for client management or time tracking.

 While QuickBooks Self-Employed boasts the ability to separate your business and personal income, it doesn’t go as far to allow you to categorize them.
 There are only two income categories: Business and personal, that’s it.

-There’s no way to you to distinguish how much you earned from a particular income stream and it doesn’t allow for personal spending categories.
+There’s no way for you to distinguish how much you earned from a particular income stream and it doesn’t allow for personal spending categories.